 Your adorable bundle of fur may be small now, but they grow up fast.
-To support their growth, puppies need the right nutrition for healthy bones, teeth and muscle.
+To support their growth, puppies need special puppy food, packed with the right nutrition for healthy bones, teeth and muscle.
 A good diet should give your puppy all the energy they need for exploring and playtime.
 Because let’s face it, that’s what being a puppy is all about!

-There’s a variety of puppy food available to buy, ranging in quality and price.
+There’s a variety of puppy food available to buy, ranging from wet puppy food to dry puppy food.
 But with so much choice, it can be confusing for first time puppy owners.
-That’s why we’ve created this puppy food guide, so you can be sure your pup grows into a happy and healthy adult dog.
+That’s why we’ve created this guide so you can be sure your pup grows into a happy and healthy adult dog.

 What you should know when buying puppy food

 A high-quality puppy food is the first step in giving your pup the best start in life.
 Your puppy’s body is changing and developing rapidly, which means they need more nutrients than an adult dog.
 Bouncy pups can also burn up to twice as many calories as adults, which is why most puppy foods have higher protein and calorie levels than adult dog food.

 Since your puppy’s digestive and immune systems are still developing, tummy problems like vomiting and runny poos are common.
 As long as it’s not persistent, there’s usually nothing to worry about.
 However, it’s important to note that puppies are prone to intestinal parasites, so if tummy problems persist, it’s always best to seek advice from a vet.

 To help support a healthy digestive system, many puppy foods include beneficial ingredients like prebiotics and added fibre.
 Here at Tails.com we include Beta-glucans and nucleotides in some of our puppy recipes as they’ve been proven to boost immune development in young animals.
 They can also help with enhancing antibody production after puppies receive their vaccinations.
 These added nutrients enhance your pup’s immune system while giving protection from bacteria and other germs.